Woodbois

 97. Evidence of implementing reduced impact logging practices?

-• 98.
-Commitment to zero burning?
+98. Commitment to zero burning?

-This indicator is disabled as the company reports that it only produces wood/wood fibre from natural forests.
+This indicator is disabled as the company reports that it only has natural-forest based operations OR does not produce wood/wood fibre.

 99. Commitment to zero burning applies to all suppliers?